grenack/Code-Blockers/linux.md

 - enable-rcon=false

 Now lets rerun our server
-`sudo java -Xms512M -Xmx1008M -jar /home/pi/codeblockers/spigot-1.12.2.jar nogui`
+`sudo java -Xms1024M -Xmx2048M -jar /opt/minecraft/spigot-1.12.2.jar nogui`

-## Script to Run server
+### Script to Run server
 Lets make the minecraft server to run from a script.
- - `mkdir /home/pi/startup`
+ - `cd /opt && sudo mkdir scripts`
-   - `cd /home/pi/startup`
+   - `cd scripts`
    - `nano minecraft.sh`
 Inside our minecraft.sh, we will add the following scripts.

 `#!/bin/bash`

-   `cd /home/pi/codeblockers/ && java -Xms512M -Xmx1008M -jar /home/pi/codeblockers/spigot-1.12.2.jar nogui`
+   ` cd /opt/minecraft/ && sudo java -Xms1024M -Xmx2048M -jar /opt/minecraft/spigot-1.12.2.jar nogui`

 We will save the file and make it executable
 - `chmod u+x minecraft.sh`
 Lets start the server
 - `screen`   <---hit enter at the message that appears.
-- `sudo /home/pi/startup/minecraft.sh`
+- `sudo /opt/scripts/minecraft.sh`

 To exit the screen session hit _CTRL AD_

-## Configure Minecraft to start on bootup
+### Configure Minecraft to start on bootup
 We will edit the /etc/rc.local file
 - `sudo nano /etc/rc.local`

 Insert the following before the last line _exit 0_
-- `screen -dm -S minecraft /home/pi/startup/minecraft.sh`
+- `screen -dm -S minecraft /opt/scripts/minecraft.sh`

-## After bootup the following can be run
+### After bootup the following can be run
 - `sudo screen -r minecraft`

-## Creating Backup
+### Creating Backup
 This will permit restoring the minecraft server
-- `cd ~`
+- `cd /opt`
-- `tar -zcvf codeblockers_backup.tar.gz codeblockers`
+- `tar -zcvf minecraft_backup.tar.gz minecraft`

 We can now copy this zip file to a safe location or server.
 Restoration should be done regularly considering we have to entertain others and their achievements.
-This is this area which needs technical support in great details.
+This is the area which needs technical support in great details.